fragcolor-xyz/shards-graphics/Internals.md

 The result is a `PipelineDrawableCache` containing a `map<Hash128, PipelineDrawables>`.
 Each key corresponds to a unique `WGPURenderPipeline`, the value contains the list of `drawables` belonging to this pipeline.

-Additionaly the drawables are sorted and batched per-pipeline inside `sortAndBatchDrawables`.
-For example, Drawables using the same texture bindings & meshes are batched.
+Additionaly, inside `sortAndBatchDrawables`, `Drawables` are sorted and ones using the same texture bindings & meshes are grouped together.

 > This would be the place to perform CPU side frustum culling too